weecology/lab-manual/Portal-Site-To-Do.md

-If you've done something on this list, please move it to the site log.
+If you've done something on this list, please move it to the [site log]((https://github.com/weecology/lab-wiki/wiki/Portal-Site-Log)
+).

 - [ ] Reconfigure phenocam and check to see if pictures start uploading